paranoidxc/FuckingCode/README.md

 # FuckingCode

-Learing Hard
+## Learing The Hard Way

+- But How Do It Know
+- Build Your Own Lisp
+- Understanding Unix Linux Programming

-Fucking The Whole World
+# Fucking The Whole World

 ## 毒瘤
 - Chrome